OscarMedina71/Project-Customer-Churn-/README.md

 # Project-Customer-Churn-
 This project uses the Telco Customer Churn dataset available on Kaggle.
 The main goal is to predict whether a customer will churn or not based on various features related to their service usage and personal information.

+The main goal is to:
+- Build machine learning models to **predict customer churn**.
+- Compare the performance of different models using various evaluation metrics.
+- Visualize insights and customer behavior patterns using **Power BI**.